Expatriate: Reasons and motivations for expatriation

 People move abroad for many different reasons.
-The realisation of what makes people move is the first step in the expatriation process.
+An understanding of what makes people move is the first step in the expatriation process.
 People could be ‘pushed’ away as a reaction to specific socio-economic or political conditions in the home country, or ‘pulled’ towards a destination country because of better work opportunities/conditions.
 The ‘pull’ can also include personal preferences, such as climate, a better quality of life, or the fact that family/friends are living there.

 For some people, moving abroad is a conscious, thoroughly planned decision, while for others it could be a ‘spur of the moment’, spontaneous decision.
-This decision, of course, is influenced by the individual’s geographic, socioeconomic and political environment; as well as their personal circumstances.
+This decision, of course, is influenced by the individual's geographic, socioeconomic and political environment; as well as their personal circumstances.
 The motivation for moving (or staying) abroad also gets adjusted with the different life changes the person experiences – for example, if they get married, have children, etc. Also, different personalities (or personality types) have diverse reactions to the challenges of adjusting to a host-country culture; and these reactions affect their motivations to continue (or not) living abroad.

 In this era of international competition, it is important for companies, as well as for countries, to understand what is that motivates people to move to another country to work.
-Understanding expatriates’ motivations for international mobility allows organisations to tailor work packages to match expatriates’ expectations in order to attract and/or retain skilled workers from abroad.
+Understanding expatriates' motivations for international mobility allows organisations to tailor work packages to match expatriates' expectations in order to attract and/or retain skilled workers from abroad.